Fried Goat Cheese Salad (Goat Cheese Fritters)

 So, you’ll need to buy one of the longer logs of goat cheese available (which are usually 8 – 10 ounces).

 The shorter logs are generally 4 ounces, so if those are all that is available, you’ll need 1-1/2 of those logs for this recipe.
 You could use the remaining 2 ounces to garnish Instant Pot squash soup.
+If you buy a 10 ounce log, the remaining 4 ounces could be used for sweet potato breakfast casserole.

 The goat cheese brands most commonly found in my area of the Midwest are Montchevre, Vermont Creamery, and then private label store brands like Meijer.
 All are perfect for this fried goat cheese salad recipe!